MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/get-started/upgrade-to-system-center-2016.md

 First command uses the Get-DPMDatasource cmdlet to get the Data sources on the DPM server named TestingServer.
 It stores them in the $datasource variable.
 Second command dismounts the replica VHD for this data source.

+#### Enable Cloud Protection

+You can back up a DPM server to Azure.
+The high level steps are:
+- create an Azure subscription,
+- register the server with the Azure Backup service,
+- download vault credentials and the Azure Backup Agent,
+- configure the server's vault credentials and backup policy,

+For more information on backing up DPM to the cloud, see the article, [Preparing to backup workloads to Azure with DPM] (https://azure.microsoft.com/en-us/documentation/articles/backup-azure-dpm-introduction/).

 ### OM Upgrade
 [!NOTE]